romain-grecourt/helidon-docs/src/se/openapi/openapi-ui.md

   `/my-openapi` to return either the OpenAPI document or the UI.

-- Separately, configure the entire web context path for the UI independently from the web context for OpenAPI.
+- Separately, configure the entire web context path for the UI independently of the web context for OpenAPI.

   Configuring the OpenAPI UI web context:
   ```yaml